duister/giechelbit/courses/create_your_lab.md

 <p class="blabla">
 If you would like to test certain technologies and situations,<br>
 it is strongly advised to do this in a private, separated lab.<br>
+An alternative might be to invest and investigate a cloud based lab solution.<br>
 Most setups will run fine in a virtualized environment.<br>

 <ul class="blablalisting">